agentic-rag-camelai-astronaut

 Architecture Diagram

-The retrieved vectors are processed by an AI agent using OpenAI’s language model.
-The AI agent generates a response that is contextually relevant to the user’s query.
-This response is then delivered back to the user through the Discord bot interface, completing the flow.
+The Qdrant Agent processes the retrieved vectors using the GPT_4O_MINI language model, producing a response that is contextually relevant to the user’s query.
+This response is then sent back to the user through the Discord bot, completing the flow.

 Step 1: Environment Setup